Azure/vscode-osconfig/CONTRIBUTING.md

 ## Suggestions

 We're also interested in your feedback and suggestions.
-You can submit a [suggestion](TODO:) or [feature request](TODO:) through the issue tracker.
+You can submit a bug or feature request through the [issue tracker](https://github.com/microsoft/vscode/issues/new/choose).
 To make this process more effective, please include as much information and detail as possible.

 ## Discussion Etiquette